Deactivated Gas Line Inspection Program (DGLI)

-As part of our commitment to the safe operation of the natural gas system serving our communities and families, PSE will inspect up to 40,700 deactivated natural gas pipelines throughout our service area.
-We are committed to confirming our retired natural gas services were properly deactivated.
-PSE will accomplish this through comprehensive identification, inspection and remediation practices.
+As part of our commitment to the safe operation of the natural gas system serving our communities and families, PSE inspected over 40,700 deactivated natural gas pipelines throughout our service area.
+We confirmed our retired natural gas services were properly deactivated.

-Now that the WUTC approved the settlement, PSE is implementing the Deactivated Gas Line Inspection program.
-The objective of this program is to identify, inspect and remediate natural gas services to:
+The objective of this program was to identify, inspect and remediate natural gas services to:

 - Confirm the retired natural gas services within our service area were properly deactivated

 - Evaluate active above ground services to help ensure they are not susceptible to damage such as tampering or vandalism

 We inspected over 40,700 deactivated pipe locations throughout our service area.
 These locations were prioritized into four groups:

 |Group||General description||Number of locations||Max. months to complete|

 |1||Services retired between 2000 and 2010 (period when contractor who did Greenwood work was PSE's service partner) and located in business districts.||3,060||18|

 |2||Services retired between 2000 and 2010 throughout our service area prioritizing schools, hospitals, public buildings and high-occupancy structures.||10,907||24|

 |3||Services retired prior to 2000 prioritizing schools, hospitals, public buildings and high-occupancy structures.||15,131||36|